 The demonstration project was conducted in four centers in Kenya and Uganda which hosted the initial partners of the study randomized to PrEP, but were inscribed a new cohort of 1013 serodiscordant heterosexual couples in which neither partner had ever taken antiretrovirals.

-The average age of participants was 30 years.
-In two-thirds of the couples the woman was the HIV-positive partner.
-Positive partners had a mean CD4 cell count of 436 cells / mm3 and the mean viral load in more than 37.000 copies / ml.
-Most (65%) said they had sexually unprotected sex last month.
+The average age of the participants was 30 years.
+In two thirds of the couples the woman was the HIV positive partner.
+Positive partners had an average CD4 cell count of 436 cells / mm3 and the mean viral load at over 37.000 copies / ml.
+The majority (65%) said they had unprotected sex last month.

-After enrollment, the HIV-positive partner was offered the ART combination in accordance with national guidelines - less than 350 cells / mm3 until mid-2013 and then universal treatment thereafter - while the HIV-negative partner was offered daily Truvada.
+After enrollment, the HIV positive partner was offered the combination of ART in accordance with national guidelines - less than 350 cells / mm3 until mid-2013 and then thereafter universal treatment - while the HIV negative partner was offered daily.
+Truvada.
 PrEP was continued while the positive partner delayed the initiation of treatment in the first six months after initiation of HAART, allowing the passage of time so that the viral load became undetectable; PrEP was extended if the positive partner had treatment interruptions or known poor adherence.

 The demonstration project measured the couples selected based on an algorithm of risk scores that were 1 10 to depending predictors of risk of HIV infection, including young couples in cohabitation arrangements rather than marriage, recent unprotected sex, uncircumcised male partners, and positive partners with a high viral load; couples with a score equal to 5 or above were eligible for the study.

-At the 2015 Conference on Retroviruses and Opportunistic Infections (Ends), Dr. Baeten reported interim results, showing that two HIV-negative partners initially seroconverted.
-Instead of a placebo arm, the researchers used the incidence rate in the original placebo arm of random partners from the PrEP study to estimate that 40 new infections would have been expected in the absence of ART and PrEP - a reduction of risk of 96%.
+At the 2015 Conference on Retroviruses and Opportunistic Infections (Ends), Dr. Baeten reported interim results, showing that two HIV negative partners initially seroconverted.
+Instead of a placebo arm, the researchers used the incidence rate in the original placebo arm of random PrEP study partners to estimate that 40 new infections would have been expected in the absence of ART and PrEP - a reduction of 96% risk.

 This week Dr Baeten showed results updated with final data through June 2016, reflecting approximately 1700 person-year follow-up.

-By this time, 91% of the positive partners had started ART and almost all had achieved viral suppression (<400 copies / ml) - (Editor's Note: It is visible disrespect to the Helsinki Treaty which provides the subject of the research with the best treatment (20%) of the negative partners to whom it was offered PrEP accepted it.Results in solitary ART (...) were in 97% of the follow-up time, solitary PrEP in 39%, overlap of TARV and PrEP for 20%, and neither TARV nor PrEP for 33%.
+By this time, 91% of the positive partners had started ART and nearly all had achieved viral suppression (<400 copies / ml) - (Editor's Note: A disregard of the Helsinki Treaty is visible which provides the research subject with the best treatment. not the best available Gives viral load measurement systems with an acuity of at least 20 copies / ml Most (97%) of the negative partners offered PrEP accepted it Couples on solitary ART (…) were at 39% of follow-up, solitary PrEP at 20%, ART overlap and PrEP for 33%, and neither ART nor PrEP for 7%.

 At the end of the follow-up of four new HIV infections occurred, compared to expected 83 without ART or PrEP, for a relative risk reduction of 95%.
 Protection was similar regardless of gender, age or pre-treatment of viral load.
 Adherence to both PrEP and ART was good during the demonstration project.
 Among partners of HIV-negative patients who started PrEP and were randomly selected to test for serum level of drug concentration, 82% of blood samples showed detectable levels of tenofovir

-However, none of the newly infected individuals actually make use of HAART and PrEP consistently - and in fact they were in couples who did not use these recursosá
+However, none of the newly infected individuals actually used ART and PrEP consistently - and in reality they were in couples who did not use these resources.

 A woman had broken with its positive partner and stopped PrEP, while a second woman had a partner who has not wanted to start treatment and she stopped PrEP; nor the woman had a detectable serum concentrations of tenofovir in your blood sample at the time of infection.
 A third woman was a sex worker making inconsistent use of PrEP.
 The only man who had the infection had decreased the use of PrEP and had multiple sexual partners.

-"In this open design to demonstrate the integrated delivery of ARV treatment and PrEP for HIV prevention among discordant couples, We observe the virtual elimination of HIV incident, "The researchers concluded.
+“In this open project demonstrating the integrated delivery of ART and PrEP for HIV prevention among serodiscordant couples, We observe the virtual elimination of HIV incident, ”Concluded the researchers.

-"Interventions like this could have a substantial effect on the HIV epidemic," Dr. Baeten told the AIDS Conference news conference at 2016:
+“Interventions like this could have a substantial effect on the HIV epidemic,” said Dr Baeten at the AIDS on 2016:

-"As far as PrEP ART are extremely important interventions
+“Both PrEP and ART are extremely important interventions that

 There is more to be seen on this link and I advise you to read